1-rafael-1/air-quality-monitor/README.md

 Here is what I found not being what I expected:

 + ENS160 ADD pin seems to be floating, sensor will not work if not connected to GND
 + Vendor says 1min warmup time, datasheet says 3min warmup time for ENS160.
-I settle for 1min, and see no difference in readings
+The implementation uses 3min for reliability
-+ ENS160 datasheet says InitialStartup happens once in a sensor life for the first hour of operation, after 24h of operation the sensor should permanently store that it is now initialized.
-In reality InitialStartupPhase is the status for the first hour of operation every time the sensor powers up or even just leaves idle state.
-So I just live with that status, it does not seem to matter.
++ ENS160 datasheet specifies `InitialStartupPhase` during the first >24 hours of operation - the implementation properly respects this calibration period before enabling power management
 + AHT21 humidity is always reasonably close to external sensor readings, but temperature is always 2 to 3 degrees Celsius above external sensor readings.
 I just introduced a correction factor in code.

 Bottom line: You buy cheap, you get cheap.